AriFordsham/GHCWiki/debugging/compiled-code.md

 - Grab our [gdb macros](/trac/ghc/attachment/wiki/Debugging/CompiledCode/.gdbinit)[](/trac/ghc/raw-attachment/wiki/Debugging/CompiledCode/.gdbinit).

 - Run the program in gdb until it crashes, type `where` to find out whether the crash is in the RTS or in Haskell code.
-If you see an uninformative backtrace with a symbol like `s32y_info` at the top, then you're in Haskell.
-If you're in the runtime, then we don't have anything more to tell you here, you can use gdb's full C debugging facilities to track down the problem.
+Hopefully you'll get a useful backtrace through both Haskell and C code, and if you compiled with `-g` you should see Haskell source code locations.
+If the crash was in the runtime, then you can use gdb's full C debugging facilities to track down the problem.

 - Make the crash happen as early as possible.  `-debug` already